What is the California Families Project (CFP)?

 - The CFP is an ongoing longitudinal study of the health, development, and well-being of 674 Mexican-origin youth and their parents.

 - The purpose of the CFP is to examine individual, family, school, and community characteristics that promote academic and social competence and reduce emotional and behavioral problems during childhood, adolescence, and young adulthood.

 - The study also investigates unique cultural beliefs, values, and traditions in the Mexican-American community that affect a child’s development, and how these traditions promote resilience to economic hardship and other stressful life experiences.

 - The study has been funded by the federal government through 2026, allowing us to follow the CFP youth as they progress through young adulthood.

-- We recently entered a new phase of the study that focuses on the health and well-being of the CFP parents, including how they maintain their cognitive functioning and mental health as they age.
+- Another focus of the CFP concerns the health and well-being of the CFP parents, including how they maintain their cognitive functioning and mental health as they age.

 Why is this project important?